ghoshanjega/place-matrix/src/pages/products/index.md

 image: /img/wcbenoy_outdoor-indoor_norbth2000.jpg
 heading: Some heading
 description: >-
-  hrough our varied backgrounds we seek to passionately integrate innovative research practices with traditional methods of urban design and master planning.
+  Through our varied backgrounds we seek to passionately integrate innovative research practices with traditional methods of urban design and master planning.
 Working closely with designers, planners and institutes, we offer services related to 3-dimensional spatial network analysis that can plug-in